 By publishing a few snaps every hour you push your story to the top of the pile where it is likely to be consumed.
-Snapchat has updated a while ago where now all stories roll into other which has increased views slightly. ?
+Snapchat was updated a while ago where now all stories roll into others which has increased views slightly.

 What makes Snapchat so powerful is its brevity.
 Short, sharp and to the point.
 But you can lose that if you publish 50 snaps back to back.

 You want to keep people hanging in there for the next piece of content.
 If you want to blast 50 snaps (which is 5 mins of content) use Facebook Live, Periscope or film a longer video to use on another channel such as YouTube or Facebook.